 Abandoned during the Jesuits’ absence, the San Ignacio Church deteriorated.
 A century later, the church was damaged beyond repair by an earthquake on September 6, 1852.

-When the new San Ignacio Church was consecrated in 1888, the remains of Takayama Ukon and Naito Tocuan and all Jesuit missionaries were transferred there from the ruins of San Ignacio (I).
-Bone fragments of Takayama Ukon were contained in the altar stone which is an essential part of an altar for the celebration of Mass.
+With a new San Ignacio Church (II), the remains of all Jesuit missionaries were transferred from the ruins of San Ignacio (I).
+There are no extant accounts detailing how the remains of Takayama Ukon migrated from the chapel of the San Jose College to the new church, but tradition has it that bone fragments of Takayama Ukon were imbedded in the altar stone which is an essential part of an altar for the celebration of Mass.
 Fr.
-Jaime S. Neri, SJ (1913-1998) confirms that, as a prewar Jesuit seminarian, he was aware that Takayama’s bones were kept there.
-The underground crypt of San Ignacio (II) housed the remains of Jesuit missionaries and the two Japanese nobles.
-Presumably, the crypt stayed undisturbed till 1945.
+Jaime S. Neri, SJ (1913-1998) confirms that, as a pre-war Jesuit seminarian, he was aware that Takayama’s bones were kept at San Ignacio (II) where underground crypts housed the remains of Jesuit missionaries and the two Japanese nobles.
+Presumably, the crypts stayed undisturbed till 1945.

 During the Battle for Manila (February 1945), San Ignacio (II) was put to the torch by Japanese troops causing a conflagration that last four days.